intel/zephyr.js/docs/ocf-ble.md

   echo "connect F1:F9:50:21:43:4A 2" > /sys/kernel/debug/bluetooth/6lowpan_control
   ```

-5. Check that you have a new network interface for this connection
+5. Check that you have a new network interface for this connection.
+It may take a few
+seconds for it to appear.

   ```
   ifconfig